 We’re pleased that after consulting with Network Rail we have been able to prevent the disaster.
 We were helped by some professional local tree fellers, who were able to bring them down safely with the help of volunteers from DSCT, who were able to make sure the public were safe and cut up and remove the felled trees.
 It was a mammoth task for all concerned.
 This followed the felling of the remaining cracked willow trees on the offbank, which were also leaning over a neighbour’s property.
 Cracked Willow is not an attractive tree and as its name suggests is liable to cracking and so is also dangerous to anyone underneath.

 Now that we have removed the main trunks we are able to move on with the second part of the plan.

-Over the early weeks of 2019, you’ll see a final tidy up on the towpath side and the planting of saplings across the water.
-We’ll even be using some of the logs to form insect havens to encourage birds, etc. We’re also planning an improvement of the towpath surface itself in the summer so that it is wheelchair friendly.
+In 2019, we performed a final tidy up on the towpath side and the planting of saplings across the water. we even started using some of the logs to form insect havens to encourage birds, etc. We’re also planning an improvement of the towpath surface itself in the future so that it is wheelchair friendly.

 Interested in helping out?